Lazy Eye Stories

 Though he cannot reach his hands that far back, he tries to use the muscles of his upper thighs and lower back to spread the cheeks as wide as they’ll go, feeling the first of the day’s flies settle in for a landing.

-Such is my penance, he begins to think, taking his time with the words, since there are not many of them and a great many hours to fill.
-Such is my penance for losing my son … for allowing him to be taken and finding there was nothing I could, or wanted to, do about it.
 He feels dumb, oftentimes, for spelling it out so literally, as if he didn’t by now know what happened and how he felt about it, but he can appreciate the value of ritual, of saying things you already know again and again only for the sake of saying them.
-So he says it again, out loud this time, feeling the hot inside of the box echo: Such is my penance for … |

 THE SMALL ECHO